Kaifu-stack/chaos/README.md

 Created by Md Kaif Alam.

-Vynqo Chaos is an experimental realtime social interaction platform focused on anonymous debates, voice communication, and internet culture.
+Chaos is an experimental realtime social interaction platform focused on anonymous debates, voice communication, and internet culture.